vvguard/notes/mylearningnotes.md

 #### How to use chatgpt effectively
 - Role , context , task
 - use words liek
-- sub Correct this to standard English: She no went to the market.
+-sub Correct this to standard English: She no went to the market.